 These explosion backs occurred in two different years, 1983 and 1987.
 In 1983, the characters of Trip Wire, Torpedo, Major Bludd and Destro were exploded out.
 I recall that both Trip Wire and Torpedo figures were almost non existent until the late summer of 1983.
 So, they might have been a case where Hasbro didn't want kids looking for them until they were released.
 Destro and Major Bludd are, likely, the same thing.
 Destro's look was some of secret until his full appearance in the comic.
 They hinted at him, but didn't show him for a few months.
 Bludd, though, was a mail away.
 So, any kid who collected Joe was aware of him.
 But, his carded figure may have been delayed until the mail away was done, so he was blocked out, too.
-You will see a carded Destro, though, with Destro exploded out on the back.
-So, it may have just been a marketing ploy.

 The reasoning behind the coming soon explosions isn't fully known.
 In the case of Kenner's Star Wars line, Lucasfilm specifically didn't want anyone to see the Ewoks (or Jabba the Hutt) prior to the release of Return of the Jedi.
 So, they were blacked out on the earliest cardbacks.
 (I got a Chief Chirpa figure that had him still blacked out on the back.)
 But, G.I.
 Joe didn't have a movie to spoil.
 (Well, it kind of did in 1987.
 But, the most prominent movie characters like Falcon and Jinx are showcased while other, more obscure characters are not.)
 It could have been that the artwork wasn't ready at the time when the cardbacks were done.
 But, this seems like an unnecessary rush.